arnovb-github/PoshCommence/docs/Find-CmcView.md

 ```

 ### -Type
-The Commence viewtype to filter result on.
+The Commence viewtype to filter views on.

 ```yaml
 Type: String